big, dumb plane. WHOLE new world.

 — A second meaning is the idea of being tied to or connected with others.
 Once the characters find themselves stranded, they’ll each make way to the same hotel, and from there, we add a second shape to the story: the evolution of a found family.
 Within the the hotel (and the city), the strangers will cross paths, attach, and soon, they’ll bind and grow in harmony and in conflict with each other.

 — The hotel and bar are located in Lina (lee-nuh), the fictional city in which the plane lands.
-The final filming location is to be determined but it is the goal of production to make the series on-location, somewhere authentic and unique to the story.
+The final filming location is to be determined, and we my ultimately decide to use the real name of the selected location.
+It’s the goal of the production to make the series on-location, somewhere authentic and unique to the story.
 That way, we can have a base within that city or region and then make great use of the surrounding area by using secondary locations (and local people and crew) to really feature the story’s world.
-The adjacent photo is just for reference of the kind of setting desired.
+(The adjacent photo is just for reference of the kind of setting envisioned).

 “Devika”